vadniks/ComputerComponentsAndroidApp/README.md

 ```

 This is a mobile port of the [front-end](https://github.com/vadniks/ComputerComponentsWebApp2_front)
 part of the whole web app.
-The mobile app's logic is written entirely in [Dart](https://dart.dev)
+The mobile app's UI and logic are written entirely in [Dart](https://dart.dev)
 using [Flutter](https://flutter.dev) - the `ULTIMATE` UI framework for any platform.

 App requires [Server](https://github.com/vadniks/ComputerComponentsWebApp2_back) in order to function properly.